 With the blink of an eye

 And then I think of Jesus, who truly was wrongly accused and set up and abused.
 Jesus, who not only taught His disciples to turn the other cheek (Mt.
-5:38-39), but offered Himself to be spit upon and struck by vengeful creatures He Himself had created (Mk.
+5:38-39), but also offered Himself to be spit upon and struck by vengeful creatures He Himself had created (Mk.
 14:65, 15:16-20).
 Jesus, who could have obliterated them all with a word — who not only taught His disciples the ways of His kingdom, but then demonstrated in ways I read of with astonishment.
 He stood silent before His accusers, offering Himself as a lamb led to slaughter (Is.
 53:7).

 He didn’t say “do as I say” and then not do as He said.

 Jesus allowed the Sanhedrin to spit on Him, and the guards to beat Him, and the soldiers to mock and strike Him, when with the blink of an eye He could have destroyed them all.
 He had done no wrong, yet He allowed them to set Him up, to “trap” Him, so that he could pay for those who had done wrong.
-He endured the mocking and then death on the cross, despising the shame of it all, that His bride might be cleansed and presented in glory as perfect and pure and spotless (Heb.
+He endured the mocking and then death on the cross, scorning the shame of it all, that His bride might be cleansed and presented in glory as perfect and pure and spotless (Heb.
 12:2, Eph.
 5:25-27).

-He wanted to pay my eternal debt.
+Those who follow and love Him are His bride.
+He wanted to pay our eternal debt.

 Something so very different

 Though I know I was technically wrong, it’s still hard for me to shake the angry feeling that I was set up.
 I want that municipality to come clean.
 I want them to admit that I was set up at their speed trap because they wanted to gain from my bank account.
 I want them to relent and say I was right.
 And because I recognize within myself the desire for, not necessarily vengeance, but certainly vindication, I love Jesus more.